- What Is the “Minecraft Connection Timed Out: no further information” error message?

 - Now check if the error has been removed from your computer.

-You might also run into the “connection timed out” error if Minecraft servers have blocked your IP address.
+You might also run into the “connection timed out: no futher information” error if Minecraft servers have blocked your IP address.
 Luckily, you can obtain a new one by resetting your machine’s network configurations, thus resolving the problem.

 Here is how this works: